savedra1/clipse/README.md

 ### 1. Configurability 🧰

-Customizable TUI allows you to easily match your system's theme.
-The app is based on your terminal's theme by default but is customisable from a `.config/clipse/custom_theme.json` file that gets created when the program is run for the first time.
+A customisable TUI allows you to easily match your system's theme.
+The app is based on your terminal's theme by default but is editable from a `.config/clipse/custom_theme.json` file that gets created when the program is run for the first time.
 Some example themes (based on my terminal)...

 **Nord**

 <p align="left">

   <img src="./resources/examples/nord.png?raw=true" alt="Nord" />

 </p>

 **Dracula**

 <p align="left">

   <img src="./resources/examples/dracula.png?raw=true" alt="Dracula" />

 </p>

 **Gruvbox**

 <p align="left">

   <img src="./resources/examples/gruvbox.png?raw=true" alt="Gruvbox" />

 </p>

 An example `.config/clipse/custom_theme.json`:

 ```

 {

     "useCustomTheme": true,

     "DimmedDesc": "#4C566A",

     "DimmedTitle": "#4C566A",

     "FilteredMatch": "#A3BE8C",

     "NormalDesc": "#81A1C1",

     "NormalTitle": "#B48EAD",

     "SelectedDesc": "#A3BE8C",

     "SelectedTitle": "#A3BE8C",

     "SelectedBorder": "#88C0D0",

     "SelectedDescBorder": "#88C0D0",

     "TitleFore": "#D8DEE9",

     "Titleback": "#3B4252",

     "StatusMsg": "#8FBCBB"

 }

 ```